EXCLUSIVE-Big four auditors face investor calls for tougher climate scrutiny

 The International Accounting Standards Board (IASB) said on Thursday that its IFRS standards do address issues related to climate change risk, even if they are not addressed explicitly.
 "We would expect management to report on environmental and societal issues to the extent necessary for primary users of financial statements to form their own assessment of the company's longer-term prospects and management's stewardship of the business," IASB board member Nick Anderson said.

 EY said it was "committed to ensuring that the audit profession is able to continue to serve the evolving needs of investors, business, and the public interest".
-A spokesperson for Deloitte said it recognised that climate change posed a significant risk for its clients and factoring it into its "audit challenge".
+A spokesperson for Deloitte said it recognized that climate change posed a significant risk for clients and had given all its auditors training this year on how to factor it in.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)